 As an online content provider, the Group regularly promotes different products and services of our clients.
-Although the ultimate responsibility of the quality of these products and services lies with these clients, we still set up "Advertisement publication compliance guide" for the purpose to strengthen the review on advertising materials.
-The Group is committed to complying with relevant laws and regulations in areas for advertising compliance, include but not limited to "Advertising Law of PRC (中華人民共和國廣告管理條例)", "Interim Measures for the Administration of Internet Advertising" (互聯網廣告管理暫行辦法)"and so on.
-We review the qualification of business partners and ensure that we only promote products and services from reputable brands.
-As part of our content review process, we will perform our own tests or trials internally before we officially introducing these products and services to our users.
+Although the ultimate responsibility for the quality of these products and services lies with these clients, we still set up an "Advertisement publication compliance guide" to strengthen the review of advertising materials.
+The Group is committed to complying with relevant laws and regulations in areas for advertising compliance, including but not limited to "Adverting Law of PRC (中華人民共和國廣告法)", "Regulation on control of advertisements of PRC (中華人民共和國廣告管理條例)", "Interim Measures for the Administration of Internet Advertising (互聯網廣告管理暫行辦法)" and so on.
+We review the qualifications of business partners and ensure that we only promote products and services from reputable brands.
+As part of our content review process, we will perform our tests or trials internally before we officially introduce these products and services to our users.

-Moreover, the Group understands that improving its quality, meeting the needs and preferences of consumers are key elements for its sustainable development and thus it has launched a "User Experience Enhancement Program" which aims to listen and understand consumers' requirements and needs.
-This program includes customer surveys, free download and new products trial, collects feedback for further quality improvement.
+Moreover, the Group understands that improving its quality and meeting the needs and preferences of consumers are key elements for its sustainable development and thus it has launched a "User Experience Enhancement Program" which aims to listen to and understand consumers' requirements and needs.
+This program includes customer surveys, free downloads and new product trials, and collects feedback for further quality improvement.